KratosMultiphysics/Examples/fluid_dynamics/validation/compressible_sod_shock_tube/README.md

 ## Results
 The problem is solved with a Variational Multi-Scale stabilized compressible Navier-Stokes formulation written in conservative variables (1).
 An explicit third order otal-variational-diminishing Runge-Kutta explicit strategy is used for the time discretization, see (2) for more details.
 The physics-based shock capturing technique described in (3) is also used.

 The computational domain is meshed with 36k linear triangular elements.
-Below are three snapshots depicting the density, velocity and temperature profiles at t=0.15.
+Below are three snapshots depicting the density, velocity and x-velocity profiles at t=0.15.
 This case's is interest is in the featuring of three compressible phenomena, from left to right: a rarefication, a contact discontinuity and a normal shock.

 <!-- >
 TODO: Change figures in this table